Learn introductory and advanced modern plywood boatbuilding techniques suitable for simple or heavy-duty boats.

 While this stitch-together approach is friendly to amateurs, in recent decades professionals have seized on the method as a way to create beautiful, free-form hull shapes with amazing strength and light weight.
 When pros build stitch-and-glue boats, they deploy sophisticated techniques that result in optimized structures and glittering finishes.

-As the owner of Chesapeake Light Craft, John C. Harris has shipped 40,000 stitch-and-glue boat kits and built hundreds of boats in classes and in his own shop.
-In this class, we’ll build a modern reproduction of a traditional Maine peapod.
-Outwardly traditional in appearance, this 13'6" rowing/sailing boat offers many opportunities to focus on the finer points of stitch-and-glue--for example, perfectly hand-drawn fillets that look like they were molded in place, fast and clean fiberglass sheathing and reinforcement, and the use of advanced materials like peel-ply.
-There will be plenty of boat carpentry along the way, including spars, a rudder, and a centerboard trunk.
+As the owner of Chesapeake Light Craft, John C. Harris has shipped 45,000 stitch-and-glue boat kits and built hundreds of boats in classes and in his own shop.
+In this class, we’ll build an elegant camp-cruising dinghy, rigged for sail and oar, with room to sleep on the floorboards beneath a boom tent.
+This swift, stable, and ergonomic 15-footer offers many opportunities to focus on the finer points of stitch-and-glue—for example, perfectly hand-drawn fillets that look like they were molded in place, fast and clean fiberglass sheathing and reinforcement, and the use of advanced materials like peel-ply.
+There will be plenty of boat carpentry, too, including spars, a rudder, and a centerboard trunk.

 Whether you’re building your first boat, or looking to learn the advanced tricks that the professionals use to get “showboat” finishes, this one-week class will advance your abilities to work with wood, epoxy, and fiberglass.

 This course is appropriate for someone with little or no experience.
 The course is designed around the idea that you have not done this before or know very little about the subject.
 Students should pay more attention to suggested readings or videos to help familiarize themselves ahead of time.

 This course involves a moderate level of activity throughout the week including: standing and working sometimes throughout the day, some hand planing or sanding, working on group projects that require occasional participation.

 Courses fill quickly, so don't delay if this is a course you want to take.